-The exact route for the 2020 GWR will be confirmed much nearer the time (around May 2020), however it is likely that it will be pretty similar to the route that proved very popular in 2019 and, once again, we'll be aiming to offer EIGHT possible routes & distances to choose from.
-So, while they are only provisional at this stage, the description & the links below should give you a very good idea of the challenges that await at the GWR.
+The exact route for the 2024 GWR will be confirmed much nearer the time (around May/June 2024) but, once again, we'll be aiming to offer at least EIGHT possible routes & distances to choose from - so, while things are very much provisional at this stage, the description and the links below should give you a good idea of the challenges that await at the GWR.

 The Ride starts at the Park & Ride near Long Ashton, in south-west Bristol (just off the A370).